On this page

 Draft a partnership agreement (vennootschapscontract) stating the agreements made about powers, equity, profit sharing, etc. Doing so clarifies how you will do business together.
 You can do this yourselves; a civil-law notary is not required.
 A legal adviser, lawyer or accountant can also help you with this.

-As a general partner, you'll be personally liable for the VOF's debts, even if another partner is responsible for causing the debts.
+A general partnership is not a legal corporate entity.
+Therefore, as a general partner, you'll be personally liable for the VOF's debts, even if another partner is responsible for causing the debts.
 Creditors initially make a claim on the business's assets and, if these are insufficient, on your partner's, then your and even your spouse's personal assets.